 The liver needs to produce enough bile so that our body can absorb Vitamin K and therefore properly induce blood clotting.
 Blood clotting is a natural process that helps our bodies heal from wounds and injuries.

-Additionally, the liver can contain and help metabolize carbs and proteins, as well as producing certain proteins such as albumin.
+Additionally, the liver can contain and help metabolize carbs and proteins, as well as produce certain proteins such as albumin.
 Albumin prevents us from having our blood vessels leak.

 These are only a few of the most important functions our livers are in charge of.
 Needless to say, it’s quite a vital part of sustaining health and life for every individual.